kornilova203/FlameViewer/README.md

 Basically you are looking for rectangles that have a wide "roof" that does not have any other method calls.
 It means that your program spent a lot of time executing this method.

 ### Call Traces
 This flamegraph accumulates all stacktraces of profiled program.
 One rectangle represents one or multiple calls of method.

-You can see popup with detailed information about method if you place the cursor on the method's rectangle.
+If you place the cursor on the method's rectangle you will see popup with detailed information about method.

 If you click on call-traces/back-traces icon on a popup (blue icons at the top of popup) you will see call-traces/back-traces tree for the method (this tree accumulates information from all calls of the method).
 ![](screenshots/call-traces.png)

 ### Back Traces
 _Back Traces_ is the bottom-up tree.
-It shows methods had called the root method (that is on the top of flamegraph).
-This flamegraph may be helpful if you know that some method was called a lot of time and you want to know what is the reason for it.
+It shows methods that called the method on the top of flamegraph.
+This flamegraph may be helpful if you know that some method was called a lot of times and you want to know what is the reason for it.
 ![](screenshots/back-traces.png)

 ### Zoom